adityapk00/zqw-docs/docs/using-zec-qt-wallet.md

 ### Including a reply-to address

-If you want to send a reply-to address in the memo field, for example, if you are using the memo field as an encrypted chat application, zec-qt-wallet allows you to include a reply-to address in a standard format.
+If you want to send a reply-to address in the memo field, for example, if you are using the memo field as an encrypted chat application, ZecWallet allows you to include a reply-to address in a standard format.
 To use, press the **Include Reply Address** and the sending address will automatically be inserted.

 ![Memo reply to address](images/memo-reply-address.png)